 - Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.

-- If cake layers have rounded tops, trim with a long serrated knife to make level; set aside.
+- Using a long serrated knife, trim tops of cakes if domed.
 In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.

 - Place one cake layer on a serving plate, bottom side down.
 Spread jam over top to within 3/4 in. of edge; top with 1/2 cup whipped cream.
 Place second cake layer over whipped cream, bottom side up.